Below is a photographic copy of the original

 this ultra-censored text

-— in order to set-up a counter-attack by its author(s)
+— in order to set-up a counter-attack by

 which (besides being scientifically dim) triumphantly